-Your doctor uses this equipment to see enlarged pictures of the blockages in your coronary arteries.
+Your doctor will use this equipment to see enlarged pictures of the blockages in your coronary arteries.

-In the cath lab, you'll lie on a table.
+In the cath lab, you'll lie down.
 An intravenous (IV) line will be placed in your arm to give you fluids and medicines.
-The medicines will relax you and prevent blood clots from forming.
+The medicines will relax you and help prevent blood clots from forming.

 Your doctor will use a needle to make a small hole in an artery in your arm or groin.
 A thin, flexible guide wire will be inserted into the artery through the small hole.
-The needle is then removed, and a tapered tube called a sheath is placed over the guide wire and into the artery.
+Then, your doctor will remove the needle and place a tapered tube called a sheath over the guide wire and into the artery.

 Next, your doctor will put a long, thin, flexible tube called a guiding catheter through the sheath and slide it over the guide wire.
 The catheter is moved to the opening of a coronary artery, and the guide wire is removed.

-Next, your doctor will inject a small amount of special dye through the catheter.
-This will help show the inside of the coronary artery and any blockages on an x-ray picture called an angiogram.
+Your doctor will inject special dye through the catheter.
+The dye will help show the inside of the coronary artery and any blockages on an x-ray picture called an angiogram.

 The balloon catheter is positioned in the blockage.
-The balloon is then inflated.
+Then, the balloon is inflated.
 This pushes the plaque against the artery wall, relieving the blockage and improving blood flow through the artery.
 Sometimes the balloon is inflated and deflated more than once to widen the artery.
-Afterward, the balloon catheter, guiding catheter, and guide wire are removed.

 Your doctor may put a stent (small mesh tube) in your artery to help keep it open.
 If so, the stent will be wrapped around the balloon catheter.